 - Small display despite the large price

-If you are on the lookout for a cheap Apple Health scale, this is definitely worth checking out.
-It comes with all the basic features you’ll ever need, and it works with both iOS and Android.
+This is worth checking out if you are looking for a cheap Apple Health scale.
+It has all the essential features you’ll ever need and works with iOS and Android.

 - Apple Health